kablamo/dotfiles/README.md

       '$HOME/bin/'.
     * If there is no 'bin' directory, link all the executable files in the top level of the submodule directory to '$HOME/bin/'.
-* A note about When links are created: If the file already exists it is moved to '/tmp/dotfiles-backup/' before the link is created.
+* When links are created, if the file already exists it is moved to '/tmp/dotfiles-backup/' before the link is created.
 A message is printed to tell you when this happens.